Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation

-Moreover, Neuronal Path Perturbation is highly efficient in terms of computational resources.
-It consumes only $2.82$ GB of GPU memory, significantly less than retraining ($6.89$ GB), and takes just $14.44$ seconds to complete the unlearning process, a fraction of the $484.17$ seconds required for retraining.
-This makes it a highly practical and efficient choice for unlearning tasks.
+Additionally, Neuronal Path Perturbation is highly efficient, using only $2.82$ GB of GPU memory and taking just $14.44$ seconds, compared to retraining’s $6.89$ GB and $484.17$ seconds, making it a practical and efficient choice for unlearning.

-The results for class unlearning on the CIFAR-100 dataset highlight that our method, Neuronal Path Perturbation, offers the best balance between achieving effective unlearning and preserving model utility.
-With an accuracy of $A_t = 0.01$ on the target class, this method achieves near-complete unlearning, comparable to retraining from scratch and random labels (both $A_t = 0.00$).
-Its forgetting rate ($Fr = 1.00$) is identical to these methods, eliminating the learned information about the target class.
+The CIFAR-100 class unlearning results show that Neuronal Path Perturbation strikes the best balance between effective unlearning and model utility.
+With $A_t = 0.01$ on the target class, it achieves near-complete unlearning, matching retraining and random labels ($A_t = 0.00$).
+Its forgetting rate ($Fr = 1.00$) fully erases target class information.

-Despite this solid unlearning performance, Neuronal Path Perturbation preserves a high level of accuracy on the remaining classes ($A_g = 0.82$), matching that of the retrained model.
-This shows that the method effectively retains the model's utility across the non-target classes, making it highly efficient in maintaining overall performance.
+At the same time, it maintains high accuracy on remaining classes ($A_g = 0.82$), matching the retrained model.
+This demonstrates its ability to preserve model utility while unlearning the target class.

-Regarding resource efficiency, Neuronal Path Perturbation consumes only $2.77$ GB of GPU memory, much lower than retraining ($6.89$ GB).
-It requires just $0.53$ seconds to complete the unlearning process—an impressive speed compared to the $607.89$ seconds for retraining.
-These results make it a highly efficient and practical solution for class unlearning tasks on CIFAR-100.
+In terms of resource efficiency, Neuronal Path Perturbation uses only $2.77$ GB of GPU memory, far less than retraining ($6.89$ GB), and completes the process in $0.53$ seconds, compared to retraining's $607.89$ seconds.
+This makes it a highly efficient and practical solution for CIFAR-100 class unlearning.

-For a VGG-$16$ model pre-trained on the ImageNet dataset, we employed machine unlearning using $33$ images related to the unlearning class.
-The mini-ImageNet dataset also has $1,000$ classes.
+For the VGG-16 model pre-trained on ImageNet, we applied machine unlearning using $33$ images from the unlearning class on the mini-ImageNet dataset, which has $1,000$ classes.